South Carolina Plumbing License: How to Become a Plumber in South Carolina

 According to the U.S. Bureau of Labor and Statistics, there is a strong demand for plumbers, pipefitters, and steamfitters throughout the country.
-The Bureau also reports there are 469,900 plumbers nationwide and South Carolina employs 5,300 of them.
-Employment nationwide is projected to grow 5 percent from 2020 to 2030.
-That growth rate is expected to be higher in South Carolina — projected at 14%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+The Bureau also reports there are 469,000 plumbers nationwide and South Carolina employs 4,210 of them.
+Employment nationwide is projected to grow 2 percent from 2021 to 2031.
+That growth rate is expected to be more than triple that in South Carolina — projected at 7%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 » Want to grow your plumbing business?
 Click here to get a demo.

 And there’s more good news if you’re interested in this profession.
 The Associated General Contractors of America says contractors are hiring.
-In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions on June 30, 2020.
+In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions.

 The licensing requirements for plumbers and contractors vary from state to state and from locality to locality.
 South Carolina makes it relatively easy, providing one of the shortest routes to qualifying for a plumbing contractor’s license.